dar3k93/Service-Enumeration/services_enumeration.md

 - SFTP(SSH File Transfer Protocol):
 - SCP(Secure Copy):
 - TFTP(Trivial File Transfer Protocol):

+## How does FTP work
+A typical FTP session operates using two channels:
+- a command (sometimes called the control) channel
+- a data channel

+Command channel is used for transmitting commands
+Data channel is used for transferring data

+## Active vs Passive
+FTP server may support either Active or Passive connections, or both
+- In a Passive FTP connection, the server opens a port and listens (passively) and the client connects to it.
+- In an Active FTP connection, the client opens a port and listens.
+The server is required to actively connect to it.

 ### nmap FTP scan:
 - nmap -p 21 -sV [victim_ip]